cognitedata/cognite-sdk-python/docs/source/cognite.rst

 Relationships
 -------------
 ..
 WARNING::
-    The relationships API is experimental and subject to breaking changes.
-It should not be used in production code.
+    The relationships API is in beta.

 Retrieve a relationship by id
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^